 Wireless connectivity is provided via Nordic Semiconductor nRF24L01, a low power 2.4GHz RF transceiver, $2.20.
 There is also Cypress CY62138CV30LL 2Mbit SRAM, $3, and Xilinx XC2C32A, $1.60.
 Component selection of the camera assembly and the motion detection circuit warrant a second look.

 The base station has several lights and a button used to put the unit in the state to ‘pair’ with the camera.
-Not surprisingly, the base station runs off a wallwart and connects to the router Ethernet.
+Not surprisingly, the base station runs off a wallwart and connects to the main Internet router via Ethernet.
 I would like to see what processor was picked for the job of encapsulating the video stream, before sending it to the server.
-But, I could not pop it open and punted in the end.
+But, I could not pop the case open and punted in the end.
 If anyone cares, let me know and I’ll take a saw to it.

 Netgear recently revamped their VueZone offering, eliminating the four camera setup and raising prices on other configurations.
 This is perhaps in preparation for switching over to a brand new and incompatible system, an HD camera set named Arlo and priced at $350 for a two camera configuration.
-Fortunately, there is a brisk trade in VueZone combos and individual pieces on eBay.
+Fortunately, there is a brisk trade in VueZone combos and individual pieces, used or nearly new, on eBay.
 I picked-up the two camera setup for $75, in brand new condition.
+A bargain one can enjoy with a cup of gourmet coffee.